 Trail user hierarchy: Equestrians have priority, followed by pedestrians, and then cyclists.
 As the largest, slowest-to-maneuver and (usually) least-predictable creatures on the trail, horses get the right of way from both hikers and mountain bikers.
 Step aside and try not to make any sudden movements or noises that could spook the animals.
 Hikers, runners and walkers yield to horses, but you do not have to stop for bikes.
 It’s often easier for hikers to step out of the way, but bikers need to be cautious and should never expect pedestrians to give them the right of way.
 Cyclists are expected to yield to all foot traffic, be it horse or human; so watch your speed, it is your responsibility to stop for other trail users.
 There aren’t always perfect places to yield, so find the solution that works best in the moment.
 Communicate and work together so we can all enjoy the trail safely.

 Leave no trace; pack it in, pack it out.
 Simply put, everything that you start with should return with you.
-Bonus Points: If you find trash on the trail and packing it out too.
+Bonus points if you find trash on the trail and packing it out too.
 Leave no trace also means being kind to the trail.
 Don’t cut switchbacks, avoid making new social trails and try not to use trails when they are wet and vulnerable to damage.

 Dogs are another common trail user.
 It’s best practice (and often the law) to have your dog on leash.
-Dog owners should always be prepared to remove their pet’s waste.
+Dog owners should always be prepared to remove your pet’s waste.